andrasq/node-qibl/README.md

         // err == null, a == 1, b == 2
     })

+### processItem = batchCalls( [options,] processBatch(items, cb) )

+Return a function that will accept a single argument and an optional callback, and will periodically call `processBatch` with batches of the arguments the returned function is invoked with.
+The function callback, if given, will be invoked with the error returned by the callback from `processBatch`.

+Options:
+- `maxWaitMs` - how many milliseconds to wait for additional items, default 0 to process the batch at the end of the current event loop tick.
+- `maxBatchSize` - do not let batches grow above this number of items, default 10.
+Zero selects the default.
+- `startBatch()` - function that returns a new empty batch.
+The default is to use an empty array `[]`.
+- `growBatch(batch, item)` - function to add the item to the batch.
+The batch is the last batch returned by `growBatch`.
+The default is a function to `batch.push(item)`.

+E.g.,
+    const processItem = qibl.batchCalls({maxBatchSize: 2}, processBatch);
+    processItem(1);
+    processItem(2);
+    processItem(3);

+    function processBatch(items, callback) {
+        // called with item batches of [1, 2] then [3]
+    }

 ### errorEmitter = walkdir( dirname, visitor(path, stat, depth), callback )

 Simple stateless directory tree walker.
 Files are reported and recursed into in order.